dipak-pawar-356/UberC/README.md

    ```bash
    npm start
    ```
-6. Send a POST request to `/users/register` with the required JSON body.
+6. Test the endpoints using a tool like Postman or cURL.

+---

-### Notes
+## Notes
 - Ensure the database is running and connected before starting the server.
-- Validate the token returned after registration for secure access to other endpoints.
+- Validate the token returned after authentication for secure access to other endpoints.